RedPointGlobal/redpoint-rpi/docs/migration.md

 > "Analyze my v7.6 templates at /path/to/chart/templates for migration to v7.7"

-The Copilot compares your templates against the stock v7.6 versions, identifies every custom file and every modification, and provides specific guidance for each — including diffs and advice on which changes can now be expressed as values instead of template edits.
+The Copilot compares your templates against the stock v7.6 versions, identifies every custom file and every modification, and provides specific guidance for each, including diffs and advice on which changes can now be expressed as values instead of template edits.

 **Without the Copilot:**

 1. Copy custom template files (files not in the stock v7.6 chart) to the v7.7 `chart/templates/` directory.
 Review for compatibility with v7.7 values paths.
 2. For modified stock templates, diff your version against the [stock v7.6 templates](https://github.com/RedPointGlobal/redpoint-rpi/tree/release/v7.6/redpoint-rpi/templates) and apply your changes to the v7.7 versions.
-3. Many v7.6 template-level customizations (probes, resources, labels, annotations, security context) can now be set directly through values — check values first before editing templates.
+3. Many v7.6 template-level customizations (probes, resources, labels, annotations, security context) can now be set directly through values, so check values first before editing templates.

 ---